 Learn more about the requirements for earning a specialization in international economic policy & analysis, including foundational courses and electives.

-Review a sample plan to help get a sense of what your course schedule would be like if you decide to specialize in international economic policy and analysis.
+Review a sample plan for MA students to help get a sense of what your course schedule would be like if you decide to specialize in international economic policy and analysis.